Nylander, Komarov lead Maple Leafs past Blue Jackets 5-2

 Columbus closed it to 2-1 just 43 seconds into the second period.
 Savard buried a slap shot from the right dot off a sweet pass from Brandon Dubinsky from behind the goal line.
 The Blue Jackets tied it 6:58 into the period when Saad deflected in a Werenski shot from the left point.

-Toronto answered 6:37 left in the period, making 3-2 on a goal by another of its sensational rookies.
-William Nylander, after being leveled by Savard and recovering, caught up with Tyler Bozak pass, found himself on a breakaway and wristed a shot in off the top bar.
+Toronto answered 6:37 left in the period, making it 3-2 on a goal by another of its sensational rookies.
+Nylander, after being leveled by Savard and recovering, caught up with Tyler Bozak's pass, found himself on a breakaway and wristed a shot in off the top bar.

-A hard-hitting game was punctuated by Toronto's Roman Polak, who unloaded a hit that plastered Oliver Bjorkstrand face first hit into the glass, earning the big defenseman a five-minute major penalty.
+A hard-hitting game was punctuated by Toronto's Roman Polak, who unloaded a hit that plastered Oliver Bjorkstrand's face into the glass, earning the big defenseman a five-minute major penalty.
 Bjorkstrand crumpled to the ice and looked as if he may have been unconscious briefly before being helped off.
+There was no immediate word on how seriously he was injured.

-The Leafs failed to send a player to the box to serve the penalty so ended up playing a man down for close to seven minutes.
-But the Blue Jackets couldn't capitalize.
+But Polak left the ice and no one else went to the box for penalty, so Toronto had to keep playing a man down until the next stoppage of play.

-Kadri swept in an insurance goal off a rebound with 4:14 left in the game, and Zaitsev had the empty-netter with 2:47 left.
+Kadri swept in an insurance goal off a rebound with 4:14 left in the game, and Zaitsev got an empty-netter.

 NOTES: Nylander has three goals and six assists in a career-high nine-game point streak. ...
 Columbus C Alexander Wennberg returned the lineup after missing Sunday's game with a stiff neck. ...
 Columbus signed forwards Markus Hannikainen and Lukas Sedlak, and D Scott Harrington to two-year contract extensions this week.
-All would have been restricted free agents this summer. ...
-Blue Jackets F Scott Hartnell was a healthy scratch.
+All would have been restricted free agents this summer.

 UP NEXT: